Quest: Man, I gotta lose this little runt.

 - Morality Pet: Albert the Bastionite; not only is he the Quester's primary means of transportation, he's about the only creature in the world that Quest likes.

-- No Celebrities Were Harmed: Quest's voice actor does a flawless impression of Patrick Warburton (With a hint of John Wayne)
+- No Celebrities Were Harmed: Quest's voice actor, Ron Pardo, does a flawless impression of Patrick Warburton (with a hint of John Wayne).

 - Squee: Anna's fangirl-like squeal upon meeting Quest.